benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

 end

 local function setupESPPlayer(targetPlayer)
-    if not esp.enabled
-        or targetPlayer == player then
+    if targetPlayer == player then
         return
     end

+    if esp.enabled then
         addPlayerESP(
             targetPlayer
         )
+    end

     if esp.characterConnections[targetPlayer] then
         pcall(function()